WadeBalsamo/WadeCoin/NOTES/debug_notes.md

 created InitializationService that waits for everything to be ready before showing the UI.

-this is better but feels hacky. should think about this pattern more.

-writing this up because the journey is complete and kinda messy.

 key insights:
 - read src/services first
 - understand DataService as source of truth